bahamas10/hue-controller/README.md

 Pull requests are more than welcome if you want to add new functionality or ways of extending the Hue lightbulbs.

 You can find documentation on the API at: http://blog.ef.net/2012/11/02/philips-hue-api.html

+Disclaimer
+-
+All of this uses the standard APIs, but it does give you more granular access to the API than the official apps do.

+While you shouldn't be able to break your lights by using this, if you set your lights to pulse every 100ms for 6 hours and they break, it's your own fault.